setalle/glider-waypoints/README.md

 ### My files - USE AT YOUR OWN RISK

 - [SanAlps21.cup](./SanAlps21.cup) my file for the Alps
+- [cu20san.cup](./cu20san.cup) file of Seeyou 2020 where I have removed the outlandings that are in SanAlps and/or wrong.
-- [SanAlps21.kml](./SanAlps21.kml) corresponding kml file for Google Earth
+- [SanAlps21.kml](./SanAlps21.kml) corresponding kml file for Google Earth (not necessarily very updated)

 My file for the Rieti and the neigboorhood